 This diet is all about eating whatever type of fruit your heart desires with no restrictions or limits.
 This can be a great way to ease yourself into a healthier diet if you’re not used to counting calories.

-Cons Of Following The 3-Day Fruit Diet For Weight Loss
+Cons of Following the 3-Day Fruit Diet for Weight Loss

 Unsustainable

-The biggest con of this diet is that it isn’t something you can stick to long-term.
-We all know how it goes, there’s no way someone can live off of fruit for the rest of their life.
-Some experts suggest that certain fruits should be avoided on this diet because they have a high fructose content, which could actually do more harm than good, while juice diets are often shunned due to the high sugar content.
+The biggest con of this diet is that it isn’t something you can stick to in the long term.
+We all know how it goes, there’s no way someone can live off fruit for the rest of their life.
+It’s not balanced, doesn’t provide all the nutrients you need to stay healthy, and becomes boring due to its highly restrictive nature.

 Insufficient Protein